 Filtering

-When querying for data, a number of operators are available for different types in the where argument of a query or mutation.
+When querying for data, a number of operators are available for the types in the where argument of a query or mutation, allowing you to filter query results or specify the set of objects a mutation applies to.

 Equality operators